 Welcome to the BIOTOPE AQUARIUM Contest!

-BIOTOPE AQUARIUM Project is the unique online database 100% dedicated to BIOTOPES IN NATURE (BIN), BIOTOPE AQUARIUM Models (BAM), fishes (FISH) and aquatic vegetation (PLANT).
-We see the organization of the BIOTOPE AQUARIUM Contest (BAC) as a natural extention of our activity and excellent way to involve the aquarists into BIOTOPE SCIENCE.
+BIOTOPE AQUARIUM Project is the unique online database 100% dedicated to BIOTOPES IN NATURE (BIN), BIOTOPE AQUARIUM MODELS (BAM), fishes (FISH) and aquatic vegetation (PLANT).
+The online competitions such as BIOTOPE AQUARIUM Contest (BAC) is a natural extention of our activity and excellent way to involve the aquarists into BIOTOPE SCIENCE.

-In 2016 our team had the first biotope competition experience by organizing the 1.
-INTERNATIONAL BIOTOPE AQUARIUM Contest in Italy, not only as an online competition, but also by inviting the finalists to compete live.
+In 2016 our team organized the 1.
+INTERNATIONAL BIOTOPE AQUARIUM Contest online, inviting the finalists to compete live in Italy.

 This was an amazing experience and we truly enjoyed the spirit of competition and the masterpieces created by our contestants.
 It was beautiful to see how simple aquariums were transformed into reproductions of Nature!